Eketorp: Modern day situation

 Presently the fort is used as a tourist site for visitors to Öland to experience a fortification for this region.
 A museum located in the interior long houses displays a few of the large number (26 000) of artifacts retrieved by the National Heritage Board during the major decade long excavation ending in 1974.
 Visitors are assessed an admission charge.
 Inside the fort, visitors are greeted by employees wearing the historical costumes from the period 400–650.
 There are daily activities during the summer season (mid June to mid August), which include archery, bread baking, crafts and many activities mainly for children.
 Guided tours are also available then.
 There is also a gift shop on site.
 Besides use as a tourist attraction, the site has been used for experimental archaeology.

 Eketorp lies a few kilometers west of route 136.
 There is an ample unpaved parking area situated approximately two kilometers west of the paved Öland perimeter highway.

-In 2005 the exhibitions was the centre of a controversy when the staff recreated Iron Age horse sacrifices which involved presenting real horse heads mounted on poles, based on archaeological evidence.
+In 2005 the exhibition was the centre of a controversy when the staff recreated Iron Age horse sacrifices which involved presenting real horse heads mounted on poles, based on archaeological evidence.
 Several children saw the displayed heads and the museum was reported to the police.
-The case was brought to court, on the basis on improper handling of slaughterhouse byproducts, but the museum was freed on all points.
-The museums staff defended their actions on account of presenting the realism of the Iron Age under the guidance of experienced archaeologists.
-They also pointed out that the Lejre Experimental Centre in Denmark had displayed similar "sacrifices" since the 1970's.
-The staff was also critical to how media handled the situation, making a point of Kvällsposten and Expressen having focused on the sensationalism (handling of animal byproducts) of the case rather than the actual legal concerns (improper handling of remains).
+The case was brought to court, on the basis of improper handling of slaughterhouse byproducts, but the museum was freed on all points.
+The museum's staff defended their actions on account of presenting the realism of the Iron Age under the guidance of experienced archaeologists.
+They also pointed out that the Lejre Experimental Centre in Denmark had displayed similar "sacrifices" since the 1970s.
+The staff was also critical to how the media handled the situation, making a point of Kvällsposten and Expressen having focused on the sensationalism (handling of animal byproducts) of the case rather than the actual legal concerns (improper handling of remains).

-Since 2019 the municipality of Mörbylånga is responsible for Eketorps borg.
+Since 2019, the municipality of Mörbylånga is responsible for Eketorps borg.
 The first season was a great success with almost 39 000 visitors.
 In 2020 the fortress will open at Easter and will be open until late September and the Öland Harvest Festival.